Financial leaders in B2B have an overarching mission – bring money in from sales quickly and disperse money to suppliers efficiently.

-- Too many of their customer payments were coming in later than they wanted.
+- Customer payments were coming in later than desired.

-- The payments they received were difficult to process and match to open receivables in their ERP.
+- Received payments were difficult to process and match in their ERP.

-- Many of their customers were taking unauthorized deductions which further complicated payment processing.
+- Many customers were taking unauthorized deductions which complicated processing.

 1. Define which segment of your customer base impacts your cash flow the most.

-2. Define what characteristics an ideal payment is for your company & Receivables team.
-For this customer it was:
+2. Define an ideal payment for your receivables team.
+Here’s what our large customer identified:

-- They matched to the penny.
+- Matched to the penny.
 No short-pays or over-pays.
-No surprises.

-- They contained perfect remittance that required zero manual effort to post into their ERP.
+- Perfect remittance that requires zero manual effort to post in an ERP.

 3. Determine how to best incentivize that specific customer base to pay you in that manner.
 What levers can you pull?

-- In this instance, the vast majority of their revenue comes from customers in the Fortune 500.
+- For our large customer, the vast majority of their revenue comes from customers in the Fortune 500.

-- Of those, almost every single one have automated their payables (think Ariba, Tungsten, Taulia, etc.).
-The net effect of this is that 3rd party companies (banks and card issuers) were responsible for issuing payments on behalf of these customers.
+- Of those, almost every single one has automated their accounts payables so third-party companies (banks and card issuers) were responsible for issuing payments on behalf of these customers.